gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Now you can run `gradle test` to see the results of your JUnit 5 tests!

-You can find a sample of test with JUnit Jupiter at `samples/testing/junitplatform/jupiter` in the '-all' distribution of Gradle.
+You can find a sample of test with `JUnit Jupiter` at `samples/testing/junitplatform/jupiter` in the '-all' distribution of Gradle.

+#### JUnit Vintage Engine

+If you want to run JUnit 3/4 tests on `JUnit Platform`, you should add extra `JUnit Vintage Engine` dependency:

+    test {
+        useJUnitPlatform()
+    }

+    dependencies {
+        testImplementation 'org.junit.vintage:junit-vintage-engine:4.12.3'
+    }

+You can mix JUnit 3/4 tests with `Jupiter` tests without the need to rewrite old tests.

 Note that JUnit 5 requires Java 8+, so you may need to configure the [`executable`](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:executable) if you're using JDK 7.

 ### Support for optional dependencies in POM consumption